blefebvre/implementationdetails.dev/_posts/2020-04-12-react-native-offline-first-db-with-sqlite-hooks.markdown

 <img src="{{ site.baseurl }}/images/react-native/sqlite-offline-2020/list-app-demo.png" alt="Demo List app running on an iPhone 11 sim" style="width: 100%; max-width: 400px" />

-It's only been tested on iOS at this time, but the native plugins and JS code should both work great on Android as well.
+It's only been tested on iOS at this time, but the native plugins and JS code should both work on Android as well.

-I'll be referencing this codebase plenty in the details below.
-Let me know in the comments if you run into any issues with the demo.

 ## Installing the SQLite plugin

 My SQLite plugin of choice is [react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage), built by GitHub user [Andrzej Porebski](https://github.com/andpor).
 It's been very solid, supports a Promise-based API, and there is a TypeScript type definition available which checked all the boxes for me.
-The only downside I can see with this plugin is that it doesn't seem super active at the moment.
-That said, pull requests are still occasionally being merged, so I am optimistic that it will continue to be maintained.
+The only downside I can find with this plugin is that it doesn't seem super active at the moment.
+That said, pull requests are occasionally being merged, so I am optimistic that it will continue to be maintained.

-To keep this article from getting too long I am going to focus only on the steps that I took to support iOS, but I can confirm that the plugin works on Android as well.
-Refer to the [README](https://github.com/andpor/react-native-sqlite-storage) instructions for further details on plugin installation.
+The steps below cover iOS exclusively.
+Refer to the plugin's [README](https://github.com/andpor/react-native-sqlite-storage) instructions for details on installing the plugin for Android.

-From the root directory of your RN app, install the plugin using npm:
+From the root directory of your RN app, install the plugin using npm (or `yarn`, if you prefer):

     npm install --save react-native-sqlite-storage

-At the time of writing version `3.3.7` was the latest.
+At the time of writing version `5.0.0` was the latest.

+_Note: the plugin's README claims the next step is no longer necessary with RN 0.60+, but it still was for me._

 Add the following line to your `ios/Podfile`:

     pod 'react-native-sqlite-storage', :path => '../node_modules/react-native-sqlite-storage'

-If you used the instructions from my last post to bootstrap your app, you will see a helpful comment in the [Podfile](https://github.com/blefebvre/react-native-with-typescript-and-cocoapods-demo/blob/master/ios/Podfile#L12), which is exactly where you should put the above line (almost like I planned this!):

-    # We'll add the react-native-sqlite-storage package during a later post here

-cd into the ios/ directory, and tell CocoaPods to process your Podfile:
+`cd` into the ios/ directory, and tell CocoaPods to process your Podfile:

     cd ios/
     pod install

-You should see a line printed to the terminal that indicates that the Pod is being installed: "Installing react-native-sqlite-storage (3.3.7)".
+You should see a line printed to the terminal that indicates that the Pod is being installed: "Installing react-native-sqlite-storage (5.0.0)".

 Installation complete! _Did CocoaPods really save us any work, here_?
 I [think it did](https://github.com/andpor/react-native-sqlite-storage#without-cocoapods)!

 ## Don't forget the Types

-To reap the full benefits of writing JS with TypeScript, we need to install a TypeScript type declaration for the SQLite plugin we just added.
-This will enable Visual Studio Code (or any other TypeScript-capable code editor) to perform static analysis on our code while we write, provide hints at what functions and properties are available to us (also known as intellisense), and let us know if we've provided an incompatible type as a parameter to one of those functions.
+To reap the full benefits of building a SQLite project with TypeScript, we'll need to install a TypeScript type declaration for the plugin we just added.
+This will enable Visual Studio Code (or any other TypeScript-capable code editor) to perform static analysis on our code while we write, provide hints at what functions and properties are available to us (also known as intellisense), and let us know if we've provided an incompatible parameter to one of those functions.
 I'm a huge fan and highly recommend trying it out if you are at all skeptical.

-To install the [type declaration](https://www.npmjs.com/package/@types/react-native-sqlite-storage) for the react-native-sqlite-storage plugin (make sure you are in the root directory of the app, as opposed to the ios/ dir):
+To install the [type declaration](https://www.npmjs.com/package/@types/react-native-sqlite-storage) for the react-native-sqlite-storage plugin:

+    # make sure you are in the root of the app, not the ios/ dir
     npm install --save-dev @types/react-native-sqlite-storage

 Let's take a moment to test that everything is working so far.
 If you have not done so already, open up the app in Visual Studio Code, or another code editor that works well with TypeScript:

     code .

 Locate and open App.tsx.
-Add the react-native-sqlite-storage import toward the top of the file, just below the 'react-native' import line.
+Add the `react-native-sqlite-storage` import toward the top of the file, just below the 'react-native' import line.

     import SQLite from "react-native-sqlite-storage";

-Still in App.tsx, add the following `componentDidMount` block as a method in the App class:
+Still in App.tsx, add the following `useEffect` block to try it out (assuming you are using React function components):

-    public componentDidMount() {
+    useEffect(function() {
         SQLite.DEBUG(true);
         SQLite.enablePromise(true);